202PN/aircraftDB/hangar_stack/docs/APPLICATION_SUMMARY.md

 ## Project Overview

 **HangarStack** is a modern, production-ready web application that demonstrates advanced event streaming architecture using Apache Kafka and Confluent Cloud.
-Built with Flask and featuring a Tony Stark-inspired holographic interface, the application showcases comprehensive real-time analytics capabilities through event-driven design.
+Built with Flask and featuring an advanced, interactive interface, the application showcases comprehensive real-time analytics capabilities through event-driven design.

 ## Technical Architecture